 29er bikes are difficult to fit into bike boxes due to their larger geometry.
 Check each model's dimensions if in doubt.

 If you don't have the storage space to buy your own bike box, then why not hire one from us?
 We stock top-of-the-range hard case Polaris Bike Pod Pro boxes.
 Bike boxes need to be booked 4 weeks in advance and are subject to a £250 deposit.
-You will need to collect your bike box in person from our Cross Hands, Cardiff or Swansea stores.
+You will need to collect your bike box in person from one of our stores.

 Our Bike Box Hire Agreement including Terms and Conditions is available here